alongenosar/ios-sdk/README.md

 ```
 ## Step 6: Present events map screen
-Once Snappers was initialized succsefully, you can present Snappers' map screen as follows:
+Once Snappers was initialized succsefully, you can present the event-map screen as follows:

 Swift:
 ```swift